Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Monochromatic Categories

-If $L$ is further assumed to be \emph{smashing}, it preserves compact objects and so exhibits $L\Sp = \Mod_{L\Sph}(\Sp)$ as an idempotent algebra in the symmetric monoidal subcategory $\Prlstw$, which classifies the same property.
-Indeed, $\cC \in \Prlstw$ is a module over $L\Sp$, if and only if the map
+The connection between $L$-local categories and $L\Sp$-linear categories in $\Prlst$ is tightened when $L$ is further assumed to be \emph{smashing}, via the equivalence between $\Catperf$ and $\Prlstw$ from \cref{ind-w}.
+When $L$ is smashing, it preserves compact objects and so exhibits $L\Sp$ as an idempotent algebra in $\Prlstw$, and hence being a module over it in $\Prlstw$ is a property.
+In fact, it is the same property as in $\Prlst$, that is, $\cD \in \Prlstw$ is a module over $L\Sp$, if and only if the map

 is an equivalence, which is the same condition whether we view it in $\Prlst$ or $\Prlstw$.